 In addition to monthly pensions through the Nazi Persecution Law of 1957, survivors in Israel are eligible to receive compensation through several programs administered by the Holocaust Survivors' Rights Authority in Israel.
 This includes Israel's 1954 Law on the Disabled in the War with the Nazis, which provides monthly pensions to those injured during active service in the armies of one of the Allied powers or in units that fought underground.
 In 2007, the Israeli Knesset passed the Holocaust Survivors' Benefit Act, which provided monthly pensions to those who survived the camps and ghettos and who were not currently receiving monthly compensation, such as those who immigrated to Israel after October 1, 1953.
-In addition, survivors who receive a BEG pension for health damages are eligible for a quarterly pension, and those with low income are eligible Fund eligibility criteria.
-For example, Article for an annual grant.
-Survivors of low income 2 pensions are now available to individuals who receive an Article 2 pension are eligible for who were subject to persecution in camps that had not previously been recognized as concenan income supplement pension. tration camps (including those in the former Yugoslavia, Slovakia, Hungary and North Africa); forced labor battalions in Hungary, Romania and Bulgaria; or in open ghettos in Romania and Bulgaria.
+In addition, survivors who receive a BEG pension for health damages are eligible for a quarterly pension, and those with low income are eligible for an annual grant.
+Survivors of low income who receive an Article 2 pension are eligible for an income supplement pension.